-Click on the link below to open a copy of the Safety Rocks Newsletter Spring Edition 2017; this is produced by local children’s safety charity Safety Net in partnership with the Local Safeguarding Children’s Board and sponsored by East Sussex Fire and Rescue Service.
+Click here to view the most recent addition of Safety Rocks, and on the link below to open a copy of the Safety Rocks Newsletter Spring Edition 2019; this is produced by local children’s safety charity Safety Net in partnership with the Local Safeguarding Children’s Board and sponsored by East Sussex Fire and Rescue Service.

 We recommend some simple rules to keep younger children safe online:

 - Make sure they ask permission before using the internet

 - Only let them use websites you have chosen together or a child friendly search engine

 - Ensure they only email people they know (why not consider setting up an address book?)